 - If one or more eligible external ratings exist for the IRBA-securitization position, or if an external rating can be inferred from an eligible external rating of a benchmark securitization position, the risk weight is derived from the relevant external rating (ratings based approach).

-- Otherwise, if no eligible external rating exists or can be inferred, the risk weight of the IRBA-securitization position will generally be determined based on the supervisory formula approach pursuant to Section 258 SolvV or the internal assessment approach pursuant to Section 259 SolvV.
+- Otherwise, if no eligible external rating exists or can be inferred, the risk weight of the IRBA-securitization position will generally be determined based on the supervisory formula approach pursuant to Section 262 CRR or the internal assessment approach pursuant to Article 259 (3) and (4) CRR.

-- If neither of the aforementioned approaches can be applied, the position was deducted from liable capital.
+- If neither of the aforementioned approaches can be applied, the position receives a risk weight of 1,250 %.

-The ratings based approach applies to the largest part of our IRBA- and CRSA-securitization positions, largely in the lower (better) risk weight bands.
-We use mainly the external ratings of Standard & Poor’s, Moody’s and Fitch Ratings and DBRS only to a lesser extent.
-The majority of securitization positions with an eligible external or inferred external credit assessment are retained positions of our synthetic securitizations or securitization positions held as investor.
+The ratings based approach applies to a material part of our IRBA- and CRSA-securitization positions, largely in the lower (better) risk weight bands.
+We use the external ratings of Standard & Poor’s, Moody’s, Fitch Ratings and DBRS.
+The majority of securitization positions with an eligible external or inferred external credit assessment are securitization positions held as investor.
 The risk concentration approach is applied to a few CRSA-securitization exposures that are small compared with the total amount of our banking book securitization exposures.
 The scope of application of the supervisory formula approach and of the internal assessment approach is described below.

-There is no securitization position for which we have applied the special provisions for originators of securitization transactions which include an investor’s interest to be recognized by the originator pursuant to Section 245 et seq. respectively Section 262 et seq.
-SolvV.
+There is no securitization position for which we have applied the special provisions for originators of securitization transactions which include an investor’s interest to be recognized by the originator pursuant to Article 256 CRR respectively Article 265 CRR.